(Last Updated on : 05/12/2014)

 by the Kerala

+itself is highly entertaining.
+That is the beauty of the Palakkadan paddy fields which are golden colored.
 Huge gateways have been built on both the sides of the road.
-Its architectural design depicts the architectural styles of Kerala and Tamil Nadu.
-Several tribals like the Mudugars and Irulars reside here.
-Tourists can also visit the nearby lakes and rivers like Parambikulam River, Aliyar River, Sholiyar River and Palar River.
-The Annamalai Hills
+Being close to the Kerala - Tamil Nadu border, its architectural design depicts the styles of Kerala and Tamil Nadu.
+Several tribes like the Mudugars and Irulars reside here.
+Tourists can also visit the nearby lakes and rivers like Parambikulam River, Aliyar River, Sholiyar River and Palar River

 range provides a panoramic view of the town.
 The dam is interlinked by canals and tunnels for confining Parambikulam

 , Nirar, Sholiyar, Aliyar